lavinia roberts

 Three squatters try to take care of themselves when no one else cares.

-Midwinter Madness Festival, Roy Arias Studios, Manhattan, NY, Feb.
+Midwinter Madness Festival, Roy Arias Studios, (Production) Manhattan, NY – Feb.
 2013

 Red flowers in the snow